DolaPham97/Tic-Tac-Toe/README.md

 ### Resource
 Here is the link to the youtube video that instructed the way to build Tic-Tac-Toe game (https://www.youtube.com/watch?v=Mmv6dXxMoNQ)
-I'm also added the javadoc of the file Tic-Tac-Toe
+I'm also added the javadoc of the file Tic-Tac-Toe.